openhab/openhabian/docs/openhabian-amanda.md

 concept for that one.
 But it will also work on most other SBCs (single board computers) and modified configurations (such as if you moved your OS or parts thereof).

+**Another word of WARNING:**
-Another word of WARNING here: To move your system off the internal SD card does NOT solve SD corruption problems or increase reliability in any other way.
+To move your system off the internal SD card does NOT solve SD corruption problems or increase reliability in any other way.
 SD cards and USB sticks use the same technology.
-And even HDDs still can get corrupted, and they can crash, too.
+And HDDs still can get corrupted, and they can crash, too.
 You may or may not have or want to use Internet / cloud services for various reasons (privacy, bandwidth, cost), so we provide you with one solution that is designed to run on local hardware only.
 We provide a config to use a directory as the backup destination.
 This can be a directory mounted from your NAS (if you have one), a USB-attached storage stick, hard drive, or other